 Chances are, you have already begun doing something to eradicate racial injustices by laying the foundations for these conversations with your kids.
 Perhaps the first two ways suggested will simply be reminders of what you have already been instilling in your kids and you will be ready to take the next steps.

 I am the first one to admit I do not know everything about anti-racist work, but that should not hold any of us back from beginning and it should compel us to keep learning.

 (This post contains many links; hovering over or tapping them will highlight the links.)

 With that said, here are four ways we can talk to our white kids about racism:

 1. We tell our kids what Jesus thinks.

-He frees those who are held captive.
-(Isaiah 61)
+God frees those who are held captive (Isaiah 61).

-We are all equally loved and our kids need to hear those words spoken plainly.
+All people are equally loved and God is deeply concerned about justice.
+Our kids need to hear those words spoken plainly.

 2. We teach our kids they are powerful.

 No matter what shade of brown their skin glows, every kid needs to know that being made in God’s image gives them power and influence.